 If such times are not available, you should note a clause guaranteeing that flowers will be created before guest arrival.
 This also includes where the flowers will be delivered and the time.
 If the location for getting ready is not established, include a clause guaranteeing that flowers will be delivered before a ceremony starts.
 A clause must also state that a florist would adhere to all details of recent flower proposals.

 If you want to learn more about a flower contract, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.